Embedded Face Recognition Access Control System

 Overview

-The system is designed as a complete perception–decision–communication pipeline, integrating:
+The project was designed as a complete edge perception-decision-communication pipeline, integrating:

 System Architecture